- Clinical features

 - The superior sagittal and transverse sinuses are most frequently involved (in 60% of patients).
 The internal jugular and cortical veins are involved less often.

-- Venous thrombosis may cause involvement of multiple areas of the brain which extend across numerous different arterial circulations.
+- Venous thrombosis may cause involvement of multiple areas of the brain that extend across numerous different arterial circulations.
 This may help differentiate a venous thrombosis from an arterial occlusion.

 - Dural venous sinuses lack valves, allowing the flow of blood in various directions.
 Along with some anastomotic venous connections, this may allow for re-routing of venous blood to overcome thromboses (to a certain extent).